Simple Sniffing without Hubs or Port Mirroring for the Curious Windows User

-Communications protocols are designed to deal with device talking to any other device on the network any time – there are mechanisms to sort out collisions.
+Communications protocols are designed to deal with devices talking to any other devices on the network any time – there are mechanisms to sort out collisions.
 When computers want to talk to each other the use (logical) IP addresses that need to get translated to physical device (MAC) addresses.
 Every node in the network can store the physical addresses of his peers in the local subnet.
 If it does not know the MAC address of the recipient of a message already it shouts out a broadcasting message to everybody and learns MAC addresses.
 But packets intended for one recipient are still visible to any other party!

 A hub does (did) basically the same thing as coaxial cables, only the wiring was different.
 My very first ‘office network’ more than 15 years ago was based on a small hub that I have unfortunately disposed.